GU logo Advanced Data Analysis

 Practical Information

-The data analysis course will be held in Room 222 of the Department of Physics and Astronomy, in the Kelvin Building at the University of Glasgow.
-(Click here for directions to the Department of Physics and Astronomy).
+The data analysis course will be held in Room 222 of the School of Physics and Astronomy, in the Kelvin Building at the University of Glasgow.
 Follow the signs to Room 222 from the main entrance to the Kelvin Building.

 During the breaks, tea, coffee and soft drinks will be available in Room 470, the Kelvin Building Common Room.
 Follow the signs to the Common Room from outside Room 222 (or ask one of the local students!).